 Other projects currently underway include: a work for Saxophone & Fixed Media, a work for saxophone choir, a collection of Christmas music arrangements, various educational books for publishing, and an exceptionally exciting new musical, After It Rains, alongside lyricist Samantha Joy.

-Sheet music can be purchased via this site or at Moonhouse Music, Amazon, Masquerade Music, Sheet Music Plus and JW Pepper, with more publishers and distributors to be announced in 2021 when a major review of catalogue work is due to be completed.
+Sheet music can be purchased via this site or at Moonhouse Music, Amazon, Masquerade Music, Sheet Music Plus and JW Pepper, with more to be announced in 2024 when a major review of catalogue work is due to be completed.

 Chris lives in Derbyshire with his wife (and fellow composer) Keri Degg and their dog Lola.